wojcikiewicz1/Twitter-Clone/README.md

 - Users can pin their posts and reposted posts or comments
 - Realtime update likes, follows and retweets
 - Users can edit their profile
+- Users can add emojis and gifs to their posts or comments

 ## Tech Stack